HOA Violation Resource Library

 Can my HOA fine me without warning?

 Most HOAs are required to provide written notice before imposing fines, giving you time to cure the violation.
 Check your CC&Rs for the specific process.
+In most states, you must receive a written violation notice with a reasonable timeframe to fix the issue before any fine can be imposed.

 How long do I have to fix a violation?